AndersDeath/diary2/000-current.md

 # 27 June - Tuesday - Yerevan - 271 day of immigration

 Today we looked two apartments.
 Unfortunately both of the are not good.
 We rejected them.
 I was working for a whole day, had several calls and finally started working more on quality of content instead of quantity.
 I also started investigation of some webcomponents concept.
 It's important thing that I need to know.
 It will be an alternative of today's components.
 Moreover it's interesting topic that I want to investigate.
 In general the day was nice.
 The weather is annoying.
+It's very hot outside.